4. MARVEL Theme Park Universe

 Two other Avengers areas (at Disney California Adventure and Walt Disney Studios Park) are instead cast as Avengers Campus, with intertwining stories that present them as recruitment centers set up in Anaheim and Paris to enable the next generation of heroes (that's us) to test out cutting edge technologies.

-Both will include an interactive Spider-Man dark ride inviting guests to try web-slinging themselves (thanks to the Worldwide Engineeing Brigade - W.E.B.).
-Each will also have its respective anchor attractions: in Paris, an Iron Man redux of Rock 'n' Roller Coaster, and in California, the Guardians of the Galaxy overlay of the Lost Legend: Twilight Zone Tower of Terror (with a true E-Ticket Avengers ride en route for Phase II).
+Both will include Web Slingers: A Spider-Man Adventure inviting guests to test out spider-tech themselves (thanks to the Worldwide Engineeing Brigade - W.E.B.).
+Each will also have its respective anchor attractions: in Paris, an Iron Man redux of Rock 'n' Roller Coaster, and in California, the Guardians of the Galaxy overlay of the Lost Legend: Twilight Zone Tower of Terror that initially opened back in 2017.
+That ride introduced a very new kind of mythology to Disney Parks... one well-known by comic book fans: an alternate universe.

 Location: Disneyland and Disney’s Hollywood Studios